sapphirejs/consoler/README.md

 #### Default Value

-Finally, you can set default values for options that will be considered when that option is missing from the actual command:
+Finally, you can set a default value for an option, which will be considered when that option is missing from the actual command:

 ```javascript
 // CLI: sum